-Graduates will be able to market themselves, based on their clinical training, toward entry level Massage Therapist positions offered in clinically focused settings.
-These may include clinics of Chiropractors, Medical Doctors, Physical Therapists as well as Hospitals and other institutions directed at treating clients/patients on a clinical level.
-Utah is 1 of 45 states along with 3 territories that require statewide professional licensing or certification.
+Graduates will be able to market themselves, based on their academic and clinical training, toward entry level Massage Therapist positions offered in spas and massage studios, as well as clinically-focused settings.
+Clinically-focused settings may include clinics of Chiropractors, Medical Doctors, Physical Therapists as well as Hospitals and other institutions directed at treating clients/patients on a clinical level.
+Utah is 1 of at least 45 states along with 3 territories that require statewide professional licensing or certification.
 Requirements for licensing in Utah are as follows:

-- Completing at least 600 total clock hours of training - Graduation from an accredited institution - Passing the Massage and Bodywork Licensing Exam (MBLEx) - Note: Other states and territories may vary in education and licensing requirements.
+- Completing at least 600 total clock hours of training. - Graduation from an institution approved by the state. - Passing the Massage and Bodywork Licensing Exam (MBLEx). - Note: Other states and territories may vary in education and licensing requirements.

-Myotherapy Massage College also offers certificate programs in Spinal Touch, Acutherapy, and Sports Massage.
-These certificates are achieved by successful completion of each individual program.
-MMC also offers continuing education for credit to fulfill AMTA requirements.
+Myotherapy Massage College also offers certificate programs in Acutherapy and Sports Massage.
+These certificates are achieved by successful completion of each individual program and MMC offers continuing education for credit to fulfill AMTA requirements.
 This allows graduates the opportunities to advance their training & stay on top of this progressive profession.